-From the year ended 31 December 2014 onwards, a large number of financial institutions and non-financial foreign entities have been under the obligation to collect, verify and report information on its customers to the Guernsey Tax Authorities.
+From the year ended 31 December 2014 onwards, a large number of financial institutions and non-financial foreign entities have been under the obligation to collect, verify and report information on its customers to the Isle of Man Tax Authorities.
 This requirement for reporting has been imposed by the Foreign Account Tax Compliance Act (FATCA) and other equivalent legislation.

 Based on recommendations made by the US Congress, FATCA was enacted in 2010 as an instrument made available to the US tax authorities which aims to discourage tax evasion by US taxpayers investing through non-US financial institutions.

 FATCA is a United States federal law that requires US persons, including individuals who live outside the US, to report their financial accounts held outside of the US, and requires Foreign Financial Institutions to report to the US Internal Revenue Service (IRS) about their US clients.